Loading...

 Read on to learn when each is appropriate, so your facility, warehouse, or factory can maintain a safe and secure workplace.

 Whether a cable protector is labeled light-duty or heavy-duty depends on its load capacity.
 This is how much weight the cable cover can handle without there being any damage to the cables or cords that run beneath it.
+For example, a light-duty cable protector may be rated for pedestrian and occasional cart traffic, while a heavy-duty cable ramp may support thousands of pounds per axle for truck or equipment crossings.

 When making a cable cover comparison to select the right product for your use, it’s important to understand the differences between various load capacities.